farirpgs/fari-app/lib/srds/fate-core.md

 If the immediate next scene doesn’t present a significant interaction with NPCs, you can save these extra points until the next scene that does.

-{example}

-Amanda is running a climactic conflict, where the PCs are battling a nemesis they’ve been trying to subdue for several scenarios now.
+> Amanda is running a climactic conflict, where the PCs are battling a nemesis they’ve been trying to subdue for several scenarios now.
 Here are the characters in the scene:
+>

-Barathar, Smuggler Queen of the Sindral Reach, a main NPC Og the Strong, one of her chief enforcers, a supporting NPC Teran the Swift, an old nemesis of the PCs hired to do Barathar’s bidding, a supporting NPC Two nameless NPC sergeants
+> - Barathar, Smuggler Queen of the Sindral Reach, a main NPC
+> - Og the Strong, one of her chief enforcers, a supporting NPC
+> - Teran the Swift, an old nemesis of the PCs hired to do Barathar’s bidding, a supporting NPC
+> - Two nameless NPC sergeants
-Landon
+> - Landon
-Cynere
+> - Cynere
-Zird the Arcane
+> - Zird the Arcane
+>

-Her total fate point pool for this scene is 3 fate points—one each for Landon, Cynere, and Zird.
+> Her total fate point pool for this scene is 3 fate points—one each for Landon, Cynere, and Zird.
 If Zird had been elsewhere (say, doing some arcane research), Amanda would’ve gotten two fate points, one for Landon and one for Cynere.
+>

-Late in the conflict, Barathar is forced to concede so she can get away with her skin intact.
+> Late in the conflict, Barathar is forced to concede so she can get away with her skin intact.
 She has taken two consequences in the conflict, meaning that she gets three fate points for conceding.
 Those three fate points carry over to the next scene.

-# SKILLS AND STUNTS
+# Skills And Stunts

-## DEFINING SKILLS
+## Defining Skills

 A skill is a word that describes a broad family of competency at something—such as Athletics, Fight, or Deceive—which your character might have gained through innate talent, training, or years of trial and error.
 Skills are the basis for everything your character actually does in the game that involves challenge and chance (and dice).